 - Encourage creativity: Complex problem-solving skills will be needed more in the future since uncertainty will bring not only difficult problems but also interactions of problems.
 That is to say, linear thinking or cause-effect thinking will not be enough to solve complex problems.
 We will have to be more creative and learn how to be creative.

-Uncertainty is inescapable but it can be managed.
-Emerging technologies and lessons learned experiences from various projects and programs may help us deal with uncertainty.
+Uncertainty is inescapable, but it can be managed.
+Emerging technologies and lessons learned experiences from various projects and programs may just may be the keys to managing uncertainty that can arise.
 After all, the world would be very boring if everything would be certain.